OldGames/FascinationPatch/README.md

 # Fascination Patch
-TSR to fix a bug in the hebrew version of Fascination
+This is a TSR to fix a bug in the hebrew version of Fascination.

 The game freezes in a certain scene.
 This patch allows the user to click F6 in order to un-freeze the game.